-This is the first of three tutorials: all focused on recreating beautiful Anthopologie items in miniature.
+This is the first of three tutorials: all focused on recreating beautiful Anthropologie items in miniature.
 As you can tell from the photos, the objects aren't exact replicas, only inspired by the originals.
 I chose to use supplies I had on hand at home or in my recycling bin, so some of the colors and measurements are slightly off.
 However, depending on how much time and energy you want to invest, your version could be an exact replica - right down to the scale and materials.

 The tutorial is for this gorgeously modern Pointillism Wall Art.
-It was created by Barclay Buter, an interior designer, and I would happily hang the full-sized version in my house.
+It was created by Barclay Butera, an interior designer, and I would happily hang the full-sized version in my house.
 The gold and black frame so clean and elegant, and I think the points look like rows of fingerprints.